bbchallenge/bbchallenge/src/routes/story.md

 #### Machine base-64 representation

 In order to condense Turing machines programs in copyable strings we encode them in <a href="https://github.com/bbchallenge/website-frontend/blob/main/src/lib/tm.ts#L5">base-64</a>.
-For instance, the base-64 encoding of the <a  href="https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB&s=10000&w=250&ox=0.8&status=halt" target="_blank">5-state busy beaver champion</a> is: <span class="text-sm select-all">mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB</span>.
+For instance, the base-64 encoding of the <a  href="https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB&s=10000&w=250&ox=0.8&status=halt" rel="external">5-state busy beaver champion</a> is: <span class="text-sm select-all">mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB</span>.

-Any machine can be visualised given its base-64 encoding, for instance: <a  href="https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB" target="_blank" class="text-sm">https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB</a>.
+Any machine can be visualised given its base-64 encoding, for instance: <a  href="https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB" rel="external" class="text-sm">https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB</a>.

 <!-- #### Runtime